 SLED (Servant Leadership Education Development) is the supervised field education part of each course curriculum that overlaps with spiritual formation and ministry formation through student ministry experience and skills development.
-The Vice President Student Services & Development oversees this requirement as well as other ministry service projects, opportunities or other missions-related activities.
+The Director of the MEH Center oversees this requirement as well as other ministry service projects, opportunities or other practicums, internships, and missions-related activities.